Breyanzi®: THE ONE for patients with 3L+ CLL or SLL who have received at least 2 prior lines of therapy, including a BTKi and a BCL-2i1

 Breyanzi is a one-time infusion with options to be administered in an inpatient or outpatient setting.1

-Breyanzi is currently offered at certified treatment centers across the United States.
+Breyanzi is currently offered at treatment centers across the United States.
 They will confirm a patient’s eligibility and initiate the enrollment process.

-Early identification of appropriate patients and collaboration with a CAR T cell therapy treatment center are key
+Early identification of appropriate patients and collaboration with a CAR T-cell

 Post BTKi and BCL-2i

-Hypothetical Breyanzi patient Andrew
+Hypothetical Breyanzi CLL/SLL patient Andrew

 Andrew

-• 72 years
+• 72 years old

 • His adult children live near the facility and can support him at every step of a CAR T treatment journey